 closed New Year's Day, Thanksgiving, Christmas

 Make this your first stop for information about Philadelphia and the region.
-Its multi-lingual concierge staff can help plan your visit and provide tickets to local tours and attractions.
-This Visitor Center is the exclusive location for tickets to tour Independence Hall.
+Its multi-lingual Visitor Services staff can help plan your visit and provide tickets to local tours and attractions.
+This Visitor Center is the exclusive location to pick up free, timed tickets to tour Independence Hall.
 A gift shop, café, and theaters can all be found here.

 Closed Thanksgiving Day & Christmas Day